juanedflores/Mechanisms_Movement_Meaning/arduino_sketches/servo_basic/servo_basic.md

 }

 void loop() {
-  myservo.write(pos);  // tell servo to go to position in variable 'pos' }
+  myservo.write(180);  // tell servo to go to position in variable 'pos' }
 ```